JuanMCarini/FinancialApp/README.md

     * Normalizes and structures data for consistent database integration.
 3. Customer Record Management:
     * Handles the addition and updating of customer records, ensuring accurate and up-to-date information.
-4. Portfolio Purchase Integration:
-    * Records portfolio purchases in the database with detailed information, such as financial terms and conditions.
-5. Credit and Installment Generation:
+4. Credit and Installment Generation:
     * Generates new credits and their associated installments based on portfolio data.
     * Assigns unique IDs and calculates financial attributes like interest rates and installment values.
-6. Collection Processing:
+5. Collection Processing:
     * Handles collections related to purchased portfolios, including adjustments for VAT and installment conditions.
+6. Portfolio Purchase Integration:
+    * Records portfolio purchases in the database with detailed information, such as financial terms and conditions.
+7. Portfolio Seller Integration:
+    * Records portfolio sells in the database with detailed information, such as financial terms and conditions.

 #### **Workflow Example:**